oxalica/rust-overlay/README.md

 - Toolchain with specific rustc git revision.

-  **Warning: This may not always work (including the example below) since upstream CI periodly purges old artifacts.**

   This is useful for development of rust components like [MIRI][miri], which requires a specific revision of rust.
   ```nix
   rust-bin.fromRustcRev {